ofbennett/nhs-prescribing-etl-pipeline/README.md

 In order to enable SSL/TSL and serve the app securely over https I setup a reasonably simple two step deployment process using [Let's Encrypt](https://letsencrypt.org) as a certificate authority.
 This process proceeded like this:
 - Ran a simple Nginx server over http along with an installation of certbot (the official certbot docker image)
-- Ran the certbot server challenge to obtain an SSL certificant for the chosen domain name
+- Ran the certbot server challenge to obtain an SSL certificate for the chosen domain name
 - Removed this simple server
 - Installed and ran the whole app/gunicorn/nginx stack and ran this new server setup using the previously acquired SSL certificate and key